mn7216/VocaDBstuff/README.md

 As of 1.1, a [companion script for translating Nicolog](https://github.com/mn7216/Vocalost/wiki#nicolog-translation-helper) is available.

+As of 1.3, a [companion script for downloading locked Piapro songs is available](https://github.com/mn7216/Vocalost/wiki#Piapro-DL) is available.

 # Installation:

 Install a userscript manager such as [Greasemonkey](https://www.greasespot.net/), [Tampermonkey](https://www.tampermonkey.net/), or [Violentmonkey](https://violentmonkey.github.io/).